enso-org/enso-archive/doc/design/engine/engine-services.md

 >
 > - As we establish the _exact_ format for each of the messages supported by the
 >   services, record the details of each message here.

+## Implementation order
+For the GUI team, the most important items are:
+1. File server, to support a bare-bones text editor.
+2. Moduule management, diff management, to maintain a common state between GUI and backend.
+3. Execution & visualizations
+4. Autocompletion.